Published on August 13, 2024

 Nasal irrigation

-Rinsing your nasal passages with saline (nasal irrigation) is a quick and effective way to relieve nasal congestion.
+Rinsing your nasal passages with saline, called nasal irrigation, is a quick and effective way to relieve nasal congestion.
 Rinsing flushes out mucus and allergens from your nose.
 Saline irrigation is a water-based solution that contains a tiny amount of salt (sodium) and other ingredients.

 To prevent infections, wash the bottle or pot with hot soapy water and rinse it after every use and leave it open to air-dry.
 Do not share a container with other people.